dstein64/recrun/README.md

 recrun
 ======

-Chrome extension that uses the Diffbot Article API to retain essential content and remove unwanted noise from article web sites.

-recrun in an acronym for "retain essential content, remove unwanted noise".
+recrun in an acronym that stands for "retain essential content, remove unwanted noise".
 It uses the Diffbot Article API to extract relevant content from a site.
 A Diffbot token is required to use the extension.

 A free token can be obtained by signing up at https://www.diffbot.com/plans/free.